clinton-hall/nzbToMedia/README.md

    $ ./nzbToCouchPotato.py when in the directory where nzbToCouchPotato.py is located.

 ### CouchPotatoServer

-The following must be configured in CouchPotatoServer
+The following must be configured in CouchPotatoServer:

 1. Settings -> Downloaders -> Sabnzbd (or NZBGet)

 	i.
-"Category" must be set to a category that is used by Sabnzbd/NZBGet (e.g. "movies", or "CouchPotato") ii.
+"Category" must be set to a category that is used by Sabnzbd/NZBGet (e.g. "movies", or "CouchPotato")

+	ii.
 "Delete Failed" should be un-ticked (Sabnzbd only)

 2. Settings -> Renamer -> "Rename downloaded movies" should be checked and the settings below applied:

 	i.
 "From" must be set to the full path to your completed download movies

-		> If you specify only "movies" here, the completed downloads will be extracted to
+	> If you specify only "movies" here, the completed downloads will be extracted to %sabnzbd_completed_folder%/movies
-		%sabnzbd_completed_folder%/movies

 	ii.
-"To" must be set to the folder where you want your movie library to be kept. this would also usually be added to manage. iii."Run Every" should be set to a high interval (e.g. 1440 = 24 hours) or disabled by setting "0" iv.
+"To" must be set to the folder where you want your movie library to be kept. this would also usually be added to manage.

+	iii."Run Every" should be set to a high interval (e.g. 1440 = 24 hours) or disabled by setting "0"

+	iv.
 "Force Every" should be set to a high interval (e.g 24 hours) or disabled by setting "0"

 	v.
 "Next On_failed" should be un-ticked.

 	> These last 3 settings are "advanced settings" so to change these you will need to select the option "show advanced settings" on the top right of all settings pages.

 ### SABnzbd
 If you are using SABnzbd perform the following steps to configure postprocessing for "nzbToCouchPotato":